Matt Davidson (baseball): Los Angeles Dodgers

 On February 16, 2021, Davidson signed a minor league contract with the Los Angeles Dodgers organization that included an invitation to Spring Training.
 He spent the entire season with the Triple-A Oklahoma City Dodgers, where he hit .294 in 84 games with 28 home runs and 81 RBI.

 Arizona Diamondbacks (second stint)

-On November 22, 2021, Davidson signed a minor league deal with the Arizona Diamondbacks, and on April 21, 2022 his contract was purchased from the minor leagues by the Diamondbacks.
+On November 22, 2021, Davidson signed a minor league deal with the Arizona Diamondbacks, and on April 21, 2022, his contract was purchased from the minor leagues by the Diamondbacks.
 Davidson appeared in 5 games for Arizona, going 1-for-10 with 3 walks.
 He was designated for assignment on May 2, when active rosters shrunk from 28 to 26.

 Oakland Athletics

 On May 9, 2022, Davidson signed a minor league deal with the Oakland Athletics and was assigned to the Triple-A Las Vegas Aviators.
 On June 7, Davidson was selected to the active roster.
-He was designated for assignment on June 21.
-He elected free agency on October 6, 2022.
+He appeared in 8 games, going 4-for-24 with one home run and 2 RBI.
+Davidson was designated for assignment on June 21.
+He cleared waivers and was sent outright to Triple–A Las Vegas the next day.
+Davidson elected free agency on October 6.

 Hiroshima Toyo Carp

 On November 17, 2022, Davidson signed with the Hiroshima Toyo Carp of Nippon Professional Baseball.
+He made his NPB debut on March 31, 2023.
+The next day, he became the first non-Japanese player for the Carp to hit a home run as his first NPB hit since Xavier Batista in 2017.
+On April 28, Davidson hit a home run that hit a Kirin Beer billboard above the left field seats at the Tokyo Dome.
+The feat earned him one million Japanese yen and one year worth of Kirin Beer, which he said he would distribute among his teammates.
+In 112 games for the Carp, Davidson batted .210/.273/.425 with 19 home runs and 44 RBI.
+On November 16, the Carp announced that they would not give Davidson a contract for the 2024 season, and he became a free agent.

+NC Dinos

+On January 11, 2024, Davidson signed a one–year, $1 million contract with the NC Dinos of the KBO League.
+In 131 appearances for the Dinos, he batted .306/.370/.633 with 46 home runs and 119 RBI.

+On November 28, 2024, Davidson re–signed with the Dinos on a $1.5 million contract that includes a $1.7 million club option for the 2026 season.